 Ham Radio Emergency Power

-When it comes to emergency power for the ham radio station there are two types of operation:
+Part 1.
+When it comes to emergency power for the ham radio station and your personal home survival there are two basic types of power sources for survival:

 When that battery runs down, and it will, what is left to charge it?